immersive-translate/immersive-translate/README_english.md

 The advantage of manual installation is that there is no need to wait for the store to review, and you can immediately experience the features of the latest development version.

--Download the installation package.Use git clone to download the warehouse locally:'git clone https://github.com/immersive-translate/next-immersive-translate.git `.
+- Download the installation package.Use git clone to download the warehouse locally:'git clone https://github.com/immersive-translate/next-immersive-translate.git `.
 (If you are not used to command-line operations, you can directly go to [Publish page] (https://github.com/immersive-translate/immersive-translate/releases /) Download the compressed package.In addition, you can also download [GitHub Desktop client] (https://docs.github.com/zh/desktop/installing-and-configuring-github-desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop ) Send the [GitHub repo] (https://github.com/immersive-translate/immersive-translate ) Sync to local.）
--Chrome-like browser installation: (1) Enter: `chrome://extensions` in the address bar to open the extension management window; (2) Open “Developer Mode”, select “Load unzipped extensions”, and select "dist/chrome" to load.
+- Chrome-like browser installation: (1) Enter: `chrome://extensions` in the address bar to open the extension management window; (2) Open “Developer Mode”, select “Load unzipped extensions”, and select "dist/chrome" to load.
--Firefox browser installation: (1) Enter: `about: debugging#/runtime/this-firefox` in the address bar to open the extension management window; (2) Temporarily load the add-on and select 'dist/firefox/manifest.json` is enough.
+- Firefox browser installation: (1) Enter: `about: debugging#/runtime/this-firefox` in the address bar to open the extension management window; (2) Temporarily load the add-on and select 'dist/firefox/manifest.json` is enough.
--Update method: If you use the installation package downloaded by git, then use "git pull" to pull the latest file, and then select "Reload" on the extension management page.If you are on [publish page] (https://github.com/immersive-translate/immersive-translate/releases /) Download the installation package, then download the latest version here to replace the old one.
+- Update method: If you use the installation package downloaded by git, then use "git pull" to pull the latest file, and then select "Reload" on the extension management page.If you are on [publish page] (https://github.com/immersive-translate/immersive-translate/releases /) Download the installation package, then download the latest version here to replace the old one.

 ## Sponsor my work